-Although the thrust of this text is toward the export of defense articles and services in support of the U.S. SA program, the AECA also confers upon the President the function of controlling the import of arms, ammunition, and implements of war, including technical data, into the U.S. This function has been delegated by the President to the Attorney General and the Department of Justice (DoJ).
+Although the thrust of this text is toward the export of defense articles and services in support of the U.S. SA/SC program, the AECA also confers upon the President the function of controlling the import of arms, ammunition, and implements of war, including technical data, into the U.S. This function has been delegated by the President to the Attorney General and the Department of Justice (DOJ).
 The Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) is the law enforcement agency controlling the import of defense articles.
-Designation by the Attorney-General of items as defense articles or services subject to import control must have the concurrence of the Secretaries of State and Defense [Executive Order No. 11958].
+Designation by the attorney general of items as defense articles or services subject to import control must have the concurrence of the Secretaries of State and Defense [Executive Order No. 11958].
+The DOJ is the executive agency that prosecutes personnel that violates the AECA and import or export defense articles or services without the proper authorization.